 Honestly, you may never leave your abuser.
 You may choose to stay in your abusive relationship for any number of reasons; I stayed in my abusive marriage for just shy of 18 years.
 If you choose to stay - it is a choice, believe it or not – there are still things you can do to help preserve your sanity.

 The next blogs I write will present options to you.
 For now, try to digest the fact that you cannot stop physical, mental, emotional or verbal abuse from happening to you.
 The only thing you can do is change how you react to it.

-How To Stop Verbal Abuse – Wrap-Up (Part 6)
+The Signs of Verbal Abuse (Part 6)

 *Both women and men could be abusers or victims, so do not take my pronoun choices as an implication that one gender abuses and the other is victimized.